till2/till2.github.io/_posts/2023-01-05-my_philosophies.md

 ### Introduction

 This post is a collection of thoughts and guidelines that I believe could be valueable to someone reading this, so I chose to publish it even though it took some internal convincing.
-Feel free to ask questions if something is unclear.
+Feel free to ask questions and/ or discuss the content.

 ### Be a producer rather than a consumer - it's way more fulfilling